sashakang/parser/parsing.md

 Docker volume data location (type in file browser):
 `\\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes\parser-vol\_data\`

-To run container on Windows:
+To run container on Windows or Linux:
-`docker run -it -v parser_vol:/credentials --rm --shm-size=1g sashakang/parser`
+`docker run -it -v parser-vol:/credentials --rm --shm-size=1g sashakang/parser`
 provided `.server_analytics` file located in the root of the volume.